scottpetersonva/RENdevOUS/README.md

 # RENdevOUS

 This app allows developers to save articles that they find useful.
 Bookmarks are boring and often do not give the user a description of the article saved.
-RENdevOUS is visually appealing and gives the user an array of information about an article by simply saving a link
+RENdevOUS is visually appealing and gives the user an array of information about an article by simply saving a link.
+Each user is given a unique dashboard given them a personalized experience.

 ## Link to App